csaude/openmrs-module-debezium/README.md

 In snapshot mode the debezium engine runs through all monitored database tables, reads the rows one by one from each table and emits a change event for each row.

-In incremental mode the debezium engine reads reads the MySQL binlogs and emits a change event for each source record read from the binlogs one at a time and then notifies our event consumer, a change event can be a DB insert, update or delete.
+In the incremental mode, the debezium engine reads the MySQL binary logs and emits a change event for each source record read from the binary logs one at a time and then notifies our event consumer, a change event can be a DB insert, update or delete.

 When module's change event consumer receives a change event, it generates a `DatabaseEvent` object with the following properties,